Aisai

 Aisai (愛西市, Aisai-shi) is a city located in Aichi Prefecture, Japan.
-As of 1 October 2019, the city had an estimated population of 61,320 in 23,451 households, and a population density of 919 persons per km².
+As of 1 October 2019, the city had an estimated population of 61,320 in 23,451 households, and a population density of 919 persons per km2.
 The total area of the city is 66.70 sqkm.
 Aisai is a member of the World Health Organization’s Alliance for Healthy Cities (AFHC).

 Geography

-Aisai is located in the coastal flatlands of far western Aichi Prefecture, bordering Gifu Prefecture on the west.
+Aisai is located in the coastal flatlands of far western Aichi Prefecture, bordering Gifu Prefecture to the west.
 It has a short border with Mie Prefecture to the southwest.
 The Kiso River and the Nagara River pass through the city.

 Climate

 The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Aisai is 15.6 C. The average annual rainfall is 1729.9 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 27.7 C, and lowest in January, at around 4.2 C.